Venezuela /

 The Yanomami have vast botanical knowledge.
 They use about 500 plants to eat, make medicine, build houses and other artifacts.

-Discover their world on our next trip to Venezuela from 28th July to 15th August 2023.
+Discover the world of the Yanomami tribe of the Amazonia on our next trip to Venezuela from 28th July to 15th August 2023.
 Click here for more trip details.

 As for the spiritual world, it is a fundamental part of the life of the Yanomami.
 Every creature, stone, tree, and mountain has a spirit.
 Sometimes these are malignant and attack the Yanomami causing illness.
 Shamans are able to control these spirits called 'xapiripë'.
 By inhaling 'yakoana' (a hallucinogenic powder) they enter a visionary state, in which they meet the spirits.

 As a result of increased contact and interaction with outsiders, and facing serious attacks on their rights, the Yanomami have formed regional organizations to defend their rights.
-In 2011, the Yanomami of Venezuela created their own, with the aim of protecting their territory.
+In 2011, the Yanomami tribe of the Amazonia in Venezuela created their own, with the aim of protecting their territory.
 Last Places collaborates with Horonami through responsible tourism to empower this ethnic minority.

 © Photos by Babis Bizas and Henk Bothof